rmdocherty/CPL-Imager/docs/manual.md

 - Reset ROI: reset camera ROI back to a wide view (1024x1024).
 Useful for calibrating the ROI later.
 Note that after any ROI adjustments the program must be restarted for these to take effect.
 - Calibrate ROI: click a point on the screen to act as the top-left corner of the ROI, then a rectangle will appear at the current cursor position showing a bounding box.
 Click a second point to define the other corner and finish the calbiration.
 - Intensity calibration: a popup will appear telling you the percentage of non-zero pixels in the LCPL or RCPL data that are 1 or above (i.e are saturated).
 When taking measurements it is preferable to have 0% saturation with as high an intensity as possible; you want to be just below the threshold of saturation.
 - Set threshold: set a threshold intensity value below which any readings will be set to 0.
 Useful if there's weak stray light.
+Would recommend using this for calibration or visualising moreso than taking data as any masked data won't be recorded, causing you to miss possible real signals.

 ## Overlays:
 These overlays appear over the data panes when toggled on in the menu (and are not saved to the photos):